AndreaPontrandolfo/eslint-plugin-remeda/docs/rules/prefer-is-nullish.md

-# Prefer R.isNil
+# Prefer R.isNullish

-When checking that a value is undefined or null (but not false or ''), it is more concise to use R.isNil instead.
+When checking that a value is undefined or null (but not false or ''), it is more concise to use R.isNullish instead.

 ## Rule Details